-Amma Zee World captures the life and journey of Zeenat Sheik, a mother of two daughters deserted by her husband and son during ‘The Partition‘.
-They deserted her because of her strong will and patriotism towards freeing India from British domination.
+Amma full story on Zee World is about the life and journey of Zeenat Sheik, a mother of two daughters deserted by her husband and son during ‘The Partition‘.
+She was deserted because of her strong will and patriotism towards freeing India from British domination.
 When Zeenat’s uncle and aunt took over her house, she had to take refuge in a temple and start afresh.

 In the process, she gets into illegal activities and meets people like Haji Mastan , Dawood Ibrahim.
 Zeenat is able to stand up to the adversities thrown in her path and attain a voice of her own in a world dominated by intimidating men.
 She becomes the queen of her world and very vocal in the lives of her daughters.

 Beyond the show, Zeenat is a role model for today’s women and gives emphasises to the fact that Bollywood is also out to give representation to women as independent and strong, not subjected only to the influence of husbands and male relatives.

 ‘Amma’ is based on the life of Jenabai Daaruwali who was quite an influential personality in the Mumbai underworld.

 Amma will explore the journey of the rise of this female don through five decades after her husband deserts her.

 The series also follows the love story of Amma’s daughter Rehanna and Faisal as they try to gain her acceptance.
 In addition is also a small side love story of rehanna’s sister saraswati who loves atul her college friend.
 How amma reacts when she gets to know about all this is the main idea post the leap.
 Amma is a family drama series encompassing crime, romance and thriller.

 Amma will replace kindred hearts on Zee World And starts November 25 2019.